wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_spork.md

 ---
-title: dash:spork \[POST\]
+title: dash:spork - Dash
-description: reads or updates spork settings on the network.To display the status of sporks, use the show or active syntax.
+description: Example code for the dash:spork json-rpc method. Сomplete guide on how to use dash:spork json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters